-When I returned home, large sacks of provisions in my arms, my husband said, “Jim Abrahams called.
-He wants you to call him back.”
-I nearly dropped the bags.
+Later that day, when I returned home from the grocery store, my husband told me that Jim Abrahams had called.
+"He wants you to call him back.”
 I was stunned, but still somehow able to dial the number.
 A modest voice answered the phone at The Charlie Foundation.
 It was Jim.
 We spoke at length about Calvin and the obstacles he’d met since he had begun having seizures.
 Jim’s voice was calm and soothing, his words more so.
 Speaking with him was like talking to an old friend, his genuine concern shined through from three thousand miles away.
-He gave me his best advice as to which neurologist should monitor Calvin during the diet, and he was right.
-Calvin has never been better cared for than by the neurology team Jim Abrahams recommended to us, besides, of course, his pediatrician.
+He gave me his best advice as to which neurologist should monitor Calvin during the diet.

 Our correspondence continued over the next weeks, months and years, though sporadically.
-Primarily, we communicated via email and I’d often attach a photo or two of Calvin and me, which Jim always warmly complimented.
+Primarily, we communicated via email, and I’d often attach a photo or two of Calvin and me, which Jim always warmly complimented.

 Finally, after a trip to visit my mother in San Diego, I hopped a train to Los Angeles to meet Jim for the first time.
 He pulled up to the curb, where I was waiting, in his cool little electric car.
 As he stepped out we recognized each other instantly from photographs we’d seen.
 Our embrace was warm and long, as if we’d known each other for decades.
-To me, it was like meeting kin.
+To me, meeting Jim was like meeting kin.

 Though we still correspond I haven’t seen my friend face to face since our initial meeting, but I think of him often and fondly—so fondly.
 His words for me are sincere, candid and compassionate.
 When I hear his voice I don’t feel alone.
 His example is a gift that has shaped and inspired me to speak up, and loudly.
 This witty man of film, who has tickled the funny bone of hundreds of millions of popcorn-popping movie goers, has profoundly and forever impacted the world of children with epilepsy.